AnnAnnFryingPan/papers_course/journal.md

-A paper about stuff
+A paper about slightly different stuff
-Ann Gledson
+Ann Gledson and John Keane

 This is the introduction section as described in Keane 2000 and Gledson 2010